(800) 477-0055

 Medical therapies are often tried first.
 Surgical therapies are reserved for more severe cases.

 A bandage contact lens reduces friction on the cornea because it blocks the eyelids from directly rubbing against it.
 The contact can be left in place day and night for a month or so.
 We change the contact from time to time if we believe a longer treatment course would be helpful.
-The goal is to attain 6 months without an erosion which will make recurrences less likely.
+The goal is to attain 3-6 months without an erosion which will make recurrences less likely.
 A daily antibiotic is necessary to prevent infection when a bandage contact lens is in place.
-Once a patient has gone 6 months without an erosion, the contact can be removed and concentrated salt drops (Muro 128) can be taken 3 times a day to help further strengthen the epithelium.
+Once a patient has gone 3-6 months without an erosion, the contact can be removed and concentrated salt drops (Muro 128) can be taken 3 times a day to help further strengthen the epithelium.
+We may sometimes try Muro 128 without a contact lens.

 Patients who fail or are likely to fail medical therapy are offered superficial keratectomy (SK) or phototherapeutic keratectomy (PTK).
-These procedures remove the epithelium and some of the underlying tissue so that more normal and stronger epithelium can take its place.
+These procedures remove the epithelium so that more normal and stronger epithelium can heal in.
+A bandage contact lens is used to protect the eye surface for 3-6 months after a SK or PTK being done for recurrent corneal erosions.